Envelope Accordion Album

 • Next make a cover for your project.

 • I used Stampin' Up!'s Crumb Cake cardstock for mine.
 It's a lovely neutral shade.
+But you could also use a heavier cardboard like the thinner carbboard used to hold Designer Series Paper packs nice and flat.

-• Adhere the first pocket to the back of your cover, using plenty of strong double sided tape or tear 'n tape
+• Adhere the first envelope pocket to the back of your cover, using plenty of strong double sided tape or tear 'n tape

-• Adhere the last envelope to the front of the cover, allowing room for expansion
+• Adhere the last envelope to the front of the cover, allowing room for expansion when you add things to the pockets.

 • There's an example of a variation of this accordion album for you to see at Susan's Saga.
 It is a slightly larger version.